xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 For more optimal performance, consider:

-1. Storing the data without compression (if not transferring over a network), as decompressing data can slow down read speeds.
+1. **Decompression**: If you're not transferring over a network (e.g. reading from local disk ), consider storing the data without compression, since decompresion can slow down read speeds.
 But see also GPU decompression with nvCOMP below. 😉
+2. **Align chunks with model access patterns:** Proper chunk alignment reduces the number of read operations, avoids unnecessary data loading, and improves GPU utilization.
-2. Concatenating several data variables together **if** a single chunk size is too small (`<1MB`), at the expense of reducing readability of the Zarr store.
+3. **Avoid Excessively Small or Large Chunks:** Having too many small chunks can degrade read speeds by increasing metadata overhead and I/O operations.
+As a general rule of thumb, a compressed chunk should be `>1MB`, `<100MB` for optimal reads.
+Consider concatenating several data variables together **if** a single chunk size is too small (`<1MB`), even at the expense of reducing readability of the Zarr store.
-   Having too many small chunks can be detrimental to read speeds.
-A compressed chunk should be `>1MB`, `<100MB` for optimal reads.
-   - Alternatively, wait for [sharding](https://zarr.readthedocs.io/en/stable/user-guide/performance.html#sharding) to be supported for GPU buffers in Zarr-python.
-3. Align chunks with model access pattern.
+   - Alternatively, [sharding](https://zarr.readthedocs.io/en/stable/user-guide/performance.html#sharding) support for GPU buffers has been recently added to Zarr.
+Consider using `zarr-python >= 3.0.8` if you want to fully benfit from sharded storage with GPU compatibility.
 The plot below shows the performance of the original dataset vs. the rechunked dataset (to optimal chunk size) vs. uncompressed Zarr v3 dataset.

 ![Rechunking performance](/posts/gpu-pipeline/performance_plot.png)